Vineethkolli/NBK-Youth/README.md

 - **🤖 Vini AI**
   - Chat with data using natural language.
   - **Gemini API**: For reasoning, summarization, and context understanding.
-  - **Hugging Face models**: For embeData chunking + embeddings for previous records of data.
+  - **Hugging Face models**: For data chunking + embeddings for previous records of data.

 ---